 What is the Lifelong Loan Entitlement (LLE)?

-The UK government has announced the Lifelong Learning (Higher Education Fee Limits) Bill.
-The Bill will allow the rollout of the Lifelong loan entitlement in 2025.
-However, there are still areas of the system that need to be fleshed out, and a general election in 2024 may impact the rollout.
+The UK government passed the Lifelong Learning (Higher Education Fee Limits) Act 2023.
+The Act will allow the rollout of the Lifelong Loan Entitlement starting in 2026.
 We will update this page as more information becomes available.

 The Lifelong Loan Entitlement (LLE) is a new form of student finance for adult learners announced by the UK government.
-The LLE will replace the existing undergraduate student finance system from 2025 onwards.
+It will transform the post-18 student finance system to create a single funding system.
+It will replace higher education student finance loans and Advanced Learner Loans.

 Advanced Learner Loans and Student Loans Combined

-The LLE combines two current loan systems; Student Loans and Advanced Learner Loans.
-There are questions about how this merger will work, which is one reason for the rollout’s start date of 2025.
+The LLE combines two current loan systems: Student Loans and Advanced Learner Loans.

 Why Is the Government Changing Higher Education Funding?